 This recipe works well if you have leftover chicken to use up, chicken in the freezer (it can go straight in the pan) or you could even take a short cut and use a rotisserie chicken.
 The fresh herbs and lemon juice really brighten the flavor, while the fire roasted tomatoes bring a smoky richness and homemade soup taste.
 I used a few sprigs of fresh herbs I had in the garden, however, you can use dried herbs if that is all you have on hand.

-This soup is packed with veggie goodness and delicious by itself, however, I bet it would be even better if someone would come over and make me homemade crusty sour dough bread LOL.
+This soup is packed with veggie goodness and delicious by itself, however, I bet it would be even better if someone would come over and make me homemade crusty sour dough bread to go with it lol.

 I will be explaining my Recipage Recipe Organizer soon (it’s so cool!), but, for now, if you would like to print, email, send it to your phone, facebook or tweet this recipe, CLICK HERE.